Arduino-IRremote/Arduino-IRremote/README.md

 void loop() {}

-/*
- * This is the function is called if a complete command was received
+// This is the function, which is called if a complete command was received
- * It runs in an ISR context with interrupts enabled, so functions like delay() etc. should work here */ void handleReceivedTinyIRData(uint8_t aAddress, uint8_t aCommand, uint8_t aFlags) {
+// It runs in an ISR context with interrupts enabled, so functions like delay() etc. should work here void handleReceivedTinyIRData(uint8_t aAddress, uint8_t aCommand, uint8_t aFlags) {
   printTinyReceiverResultMinimal(&Serial, aAddress, aCommand, aFlags);
 }